 - 1.1 This procedure is intended to provide a timely, simple and streamlined process with a strong focus on early resolution. - 1.2 In the case of a student wishing to escalate a complaint then the expectation would be for them to have followed each stage of the complaint procedure, as they would not usually be permitted to skip a stage.
-The stages are: - A. Early Resolution (see section 4) seeks to resolve concerns swiftly and effectively at the point at which the concern is raised, or as close to that point as possible, for example departmental level.
-In most cases your Student Adviser will be able to help resolve a concern or will be able to connect you with the most appropriate person. - B. Formal Complaint (see section 5) is appropriate where a student is dissatisfied with the outcome of the early resolution, or where early resolution is not possible.
-This will usually be investigated by an independent investigator appointed by the Quality and Enhancement team.
-This stage may include mediation or conciliation where appropriate. - C. Review (see section 8) is appropriate where a student is dissatisfied with the outcome of the Formal Complaint.
-The nature of complaint will determine whether the case is considered by Kaplan Open Learning or the University of Liverpool. - D. External Review (see section 9) where the complainant has exhausted the internal procedure and remains dissatisfied with the outcome they can submit a request for review by the Office of the Independent Adjudicator (OIA) within twelve months of the date of the Completion of Procedures letter issued by the provider who handled the Review.. - 1.3 All concerns or complaints should be submitted as soon as possible after the events or actions which have prompted them, and usually within the timeframes outlined in these procedures.
-Complainants should be prepared to provide evidence to support their concerns or complaint and where required, should use the relevant Complaint Form available on the Learning Platform or website.
+The stages are: - A. Early Resolution (see section 4) We seek to resolve concerns swiftly and effectively at the point at which the concern is raised, or as close to that point as possible, for example departmental level.
+In most cases your Student Support Team will be able to help resolve an informal concern or will be able to connect you with the most appropriate person. - B. Formal Complaint (see section 5) If you are dissatisfied with the outcome of the early resolution, or where early resolution is not possible you may submit a Formal Complaint.
+This will usually be investigated by an independent investigator employed by Kaplan Open Learning, who will be appointed by the KOL Appeals and Complaints team.
+This stage may include mediation or conciliation where appropriate. - C. Review (see section 8) If you are dissatisfied with the outcome of the Formal Complaint, you may escalate your complaint to the University of Liverpool for Review.
+The Review will usually be conducted by an independent reviewer employed by the University, who will be appointed by the University's Student Conduct, Complaints and Compliance Team. - D. External Review (see section 9) If you have exhausted the above stages and remain dissatisfied with the outcome you may submit a request for review by the Office of the Independent Adjudicator (OIA) within twelve months of the date of the Completion of Procedures letter issued by the University of Liverpool.

-1.4 If a concern or complaint is made directly to the Kaplan Open Learning Managing Director or directly to the University of Liverpool, it will be passed to the Kaplan Open Learning Quality and Enhancement team who will ensure that it is referred to the most appropriate person, in line with the published procedure.
+- 1.3 All concerns or complaints should be submitted as soon as possible after the events or actions which have prompted them, and usually within the timeframes outlined in these procedures.
+Complainants should be prepared to provide evidence to support their concerns or complaint and where required, should use the relevant Complaint Form available on the Learning Platform or website. - 1.4 If a concern or complaint is made directly to the Kaplan Open Learning Managing Director or directly to the University of Liverpool, it will be passed to the Kaplan Open Learning Appeals and Complaints Team who will ensure that it is referred to the most appropriate person, in line with the published procedure.